GeorgeLiu59/Line-Drawing-Problem-Set/README.md

-# Computational Perception 15-387 HW5
+# Computational Perception HW5 Code & Results

 Code for HW5 of 15-387 for Fall 2025.